Applied Optoelectronics (NASDAQ:AAOI) Updates Q2 2021 Earnings Guidance

 Applied Optoelectronics (NASDAQ:AAOI) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of -0.210–0.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.180.
 The company issued revenue guidance of $51 million-$56 million, compared to the consensus revenue estimate of $57.39 million.

-Several equities research analysts have recently weighed in on the stock.
-Northland Securities reissued a buy rating and issued a $16.00 target price on shares of Applied Optoelectronics in a research report on Monday, February 22nd.
-Needham & Company LLC reaffirmed a hold rating on shares of Applied Optoelectronics in a report on Monday, March 8th.
-Rosenblatt Securities lifted their price target on shares of Applied Optoelectronics from $9.00 to $10.50 and gave the company a neutral rating in a report on Monday, March 1st.
-B. Riley decreased their price target on shares of Applied Optoelectronics from $9.50 to $8.00 and set a neutral rating for the company in a report on Friday.
-Finally, Zacks Investment Research raised shares of Applied Optoelectronics from a sell rating to a hold rating in a report on Monday, January 11th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the stock.
-The stock presently has an average rating of Hold and a consensus target price of $12.25.
+A number of equities research analysts have recently weighed in on the company.
+Zacks Investment Research upgraded Applied Optoelectronics from a sell rating to a hold rating in a research note on Monday, January 11th.
+Northland Securities reiterated a buy rating and issued a $16.00 target price on shares of Applied Optoelectronics in a research report on Monday, February 22nd.
+Rosenblatt Securities upped their target price on Applied Optoelectronics from $9.00 to $10.50 and gave the company a neutral rating in a research report on Monday, March 1st.
+Needham & Company LLC reiterated a hold rating on shares of Applied Optoelectronics in a research report on Monday, March 8th.
+Finally, B. Riley dropped their target price on Applied Optoelectronics from $9.50 to $8.00 and set a neutral rating on the stock in a research report on Friday.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and one has assigned a buy rating to the company’s stock.
+The stock currently has an average rating of Hold and an average target price of $12.25.

-Applied Optoelectronics (NASDAQ:AAOI) last posted its earnings results on Wednesday, May 5th.
-The semiconductor company reported ($0.21) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.27) by $0.06.
-Applied Optoelectronics had a negative net margin of 34.83% and a negative return on equity of 11.67%.
-Analysts anticipate that Applied Optoelectronics will post -1.52 earnings per share for the current year.
+Applied Optoelectronics (NASDAQ:AAOI) last announced its quarterly earnings results on Wednesday, May 5th.
+The semiconductor company reported ($0.21) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.27) by $0.06.
+Applied Optoelectronics had a negative return on equity of 11.67% and a negative net margin of 34.83%.
+On average, analysts expect that Applied Optoelectronics will post -1.52 earnings per share for the current fiscal year.

 About Applied Optoelectronics